Advertiser Disclosure

 What Are Bank ATM Fees?

 Bank ATMs cost thousands of dollars to install.
-Restaurants, gas stations, and nightclubs are some of the many businesses that install Bank ATMs.
+Restaurants, gas stations, and nightclubs are among the many businesses that have installed bank ATMs.
 Business owners recoup the investment by collecting a small transaction fee for each withdrawal.
 Some entrepreneurs start ATM businesses to generate recurring revenue from consumers’ transactions.
 They monitor foot traffic near retail stores and other areas of interest.
 Most ATM fees range between $1.50 and $3 per transaction.
 Companies with ATM fees can also avoid credit card processing fees since consumers can more easily pay with cash or a debit card.

 ATM Fees